go install should install executables in module mode outside a moduleAuthors: Jay Conrod, Daniel MartÃ

 reproducibility.

-will report an error, as go get
+go install will report an error, as go get already does.

 This sometimes happens when two modules depend on each other, and releases